-In certain cases, when the revenue recognition criteria are not met, the Group may defer the related income which results in an increase in the line item "Advances from customers".
+In certain cases, when the revenue recognition criteria are not met, the Group may defer the related income and the related payments are recorded within the line item "Advances from customers".

 21. Financial debts

 Financial debts break down as follows: